Norman Conquest: Battle of Hastings

-Aftermath of Hastings
+Aftermath

 The day after the battle, Harold's body was identified, either by his armour or marks on his body.
-The bodies of the English dead, who included some of Harold's brothers and his housecarls, were left on the battlefield, although some were removed by relatives later.
-Gytha, Harold's mother, offered the victorious duke the weight of her son's body in gold for its custody, but her offer was refused.
+The bodies of the English dead, which included some of Harold's brothers and his housecarls, were left on the battlefield, although some were removed by relatives later.
+Gytha, Harold's mother, offered William the weight of her son's body in gold for its custody, but her offer was refused.
 William ordered that Harold's body be thrown into the sea, but whether that took place is unclear.
 Another story relates that Harold was buried at the top of a cliff.
 Waltham Abbey, which had been founded by Harold, later claimed that his body had been buried there secretly.
-Later legends claimed that Harold did not die at Hastings, but escaped and became a hermit at Chester.
+Later legends claimed that Harold did not die at Hastings but escaped and became a hermit at Chester.

-After his victory at Hastings, William expected to receive the submission of the surviving English leaders, but instead Edgar the Ætheling was proclaimed king by the Witenagemot, with the support of Earls Edwin and Morcar, Stigand, the Archbishop of Canterbury, and Ealdred, the Archbishop of York.
+After his victory at Hastings, William expected to receive the submission of the surviving English leaders, but instead Edgar Ætheling was proclaimed king by the Witenagemot, with the support of Earls Edwin and Morcar, Stigand, the Archbishop of Canterbury, and Ealdred, the Archbishop of York.
 William therefore advanced, marching around the coast of Kent to London.
-He defeated an English force that attacked him at Southwark, but being unable to storm London Bridge he sought to reach the capital by a more circuitous route.
+He defeated an English force that attacked him at Southwark, but being unable to storm London Bridge, he sought to reach the capital by a more circuitous route.

 William moved up the Thames valley to cross the river at Wallingford, Berkshire; while there he received the submission of Stigand.
 He then travelled north-east along the Chilterns, before advancing towards London from the north-west, fighting further engagements against forces from the city.
 Having failed to muster an effective military response, Edgar's leading supporters lost their nerve, and the English leaders surrendered to William at Berkhamsted, Hertfordshire.
 William was acclaimed King of England and crowned by Ealdred on 25 December 1066, in Westminster Abbey.
-The new king attempted to conciliate the remaining English nobility by confirming Morcar, Edwin and Waltheof, the Earl of Northumbria, in their lands as well as giving some land to Edgar the Ætheling.
-William remained in England until March 1067, when he returned to Normandy with English prisoners, including Stigand, Morcar, Edwin, Edgar the Ætheling, and Waltheof.
+King William attempted to conciliate the remaining English nobility by confirming Morcar, Edwin, and Waltheof, Earl of Northumbria, in their lands as well as giving some land to Edgar Ætheling.
+William remained in England until March 1067, when he returned to Normandy with English prisoners, including Stigand, Morcar, Edwin, Edgar Ætheling, and Waltheof.